 - Make the glaze: Place the chocolate chips, butter, corn syrup, and water in a medium bowl.
 Melt in 20 second increments in the microwave, stirring after each time, until completely melted and smooth.
 Dip the tops of the donuts into the chocolate glaze.

 - Donuts taste best eaten the same day, though they may be covered tightly and stored at room temperature for 2 days.

 - Freezing Instructions: You can freeze the unglazed donuts for up to 2 months.
 Thaw overnight in the refrigerator, warm up to your liking in the microwave, and top with glaze.

 - Muffins: You can make this recipe into 8-10 muffins using a muffin pan.
-Bake at the same temperature for 18-20 minutes or until lightly browned.
+Bake at the same temperature for 18-20 minutes or until lightly browned on top.

 - Corn Syrup: The 2 teaspoons of corn syrup makes the glaze unbelievably smooth, shiny, and silky.
-Keeping this in mind, you can leave it out without making any other changes.
+If desired, you can leave it out without making any other changes.

 Keywords: banana donuts, buttermilk donuts